-If the number of queries exceeds clients-per-query, named assumes that it is dealing with a non-responsive zone and drops additional queries.
-If it gets a response after dropping queries, it raises the estimate, up to a limit of max-clients-per-query.
-The estimate is then lowered after 20 minutes if it has remained unchanged.
+This value should reflect how many queries come in for a given name in the time it takes to resolve that name.
+If the number of queries exceeds this value, named assumes that it is dealing with a non-responsive zone and drops additional queries.
+If it gets a response after dropping queries, it raises the estimate.
+The estimate is then lowered in 20 minutes if it has remained unchanged.

-If max-clients-per-query is set to zero, there is no upper bound, other than that imposed by recursive-clients.
-If clients-per-query is set to zero, max-clients-per-query no longer applies and there is no upper bound, other than that imposed by recursive-clients.
+If clients-per-query is set to zero, there is no limit on the number of clients per query and no queries are dropped.

+If max-clients-per-query is set to zero, there is no upper bound other than that imposed by recursive-clients.